 Absolutely!
 You ultimately choose which districts to apply with, but Texas Teachers has a team of representatives that work closely with schools across the state.
 We provide thousands of candidate lists to schools every year and host both in-person and virtual job fairs.
 We notify candidates regarding teacher hiring events and list the schools that have recently requested our candidates.
 We also provide a wealth of resources to help you prepare to get your first teaching job, from online webinars and seminars to resume review services and portfolio guidance.

 Currently, the only item required to get hired is your Statement of Eligibility.
 If you have passed your content exam, your Enrollment Letter will also help!

 Your Statement of Eligibility (SOE) is a document which states that you are currently enrolled in Texas Teachers and are eligible for hire.
-You can find this document in your Intern Portal under the “Internship” tab.
+You can find this document in your Intern Portal under the “Menu” and the sub-section called the “Enrollment Letter / SOE” tab.
 When you are offered employment, you will take your blank SOE to your hiring school district.
-After your principal or HR department fills out your SOE, you may return it to us and we will complete it and recommend you for your Intern Certificate.
+After your principal or HR department fills out your SOE, they will return it to us and we will complete it and recommend you for your Intern Certificate.
+Please make sure you complete your “I Got a Job Form” in the intern portal and pay for your intern certification and fingers prints with TEA once you accept a teaching position.

 Your Enrollment Letter is available after you demonstrate subject matter knowledge by passing a content exam.
 Your SOE will attach as a second page to your Enrollment Letter.
 You can find this document under the “Menu” and the sub-section called the “Enrollment Letter / SOE” tab.